drwonky/gencomp/README.md

 Sybase OpenClient.
 The libsyb library made it __easier__ to program to the OC API, but it was by no means easy.

-Intially this compiler would ingest a short definition file and then compile and interpret a template generator.
+This compiler would ingest a short definition file and then compile and interpret a template generator.
 The template generator was rewritten for each target programming language we supported.